function61/promswarmconnect/README.md

 ```

-then for each service you wish to monitor metrics for, add an environment var as noted above in this readme, for example:
+Then for each service you wish to monitor metrics for, add an environment var as noted above in this readme, for example:
 ```
 nats_monitoring:
     image: ainsey11/nats_prometheus_exporter